Reynisdrangar: Legend

-Legend says that the stacks originated when two trolls dragged a three-masted ship to land unsuccessfully and when daylight broke they became needles of rock.
+Legend says that the stacks originated when two trolls dragged a three-masted ship to land unsuccessfully and at the break of day turned into needles of rock.

-Contemporary legends note the story of a husband who found his wife taken by the two trolls, frozen at night.
+Contemporary legends note the story of a husband who found his wife taken frozen, having been abducted by the two trolls at night.
 The husband made the two trolls swear to never kill anyone ever again.
 His wife was the love of his life, whose free spirit he was unable to provide a home for; she found her fate out among the trolls, rocks, and sea at Reynisfjara.

 In popular culture

 Reynisdrangar appears several times throughout Netflix's Icelandic original series Katla, and is particularly significant to the series' protagonist Gríma as the site of her mother's death.